fadden/fdraw/docs/demos.md

 part of fdraw, but may be of use.

 NOTE: some of these assume fdraw and amperfdraw are already loaded, and will hang if not.
-Run DEMO and hit <esc> before running these.
+Run DEMO and hit &lt;esc&gt; before running these.

 * ARRAY.EXAMPLE : The &PLOT example from the documentation.